 A safe room is a secure room in your home that you can retreat to in case of a home invasion.
 The idea is to stay there until the intruders leave.

 In an SHTF scenario, most people looking to unlawfully enter your property want your stuff, not you.
 If you can’t keep them out of your home, at least escape the encounter with your life by getting yourself and your family into the safe room.
 It doesn’t have to be elaborate like in the movies or built to withstand a nuclear blast; it can simply be a small, undetectable space with a few days’ worth of supplies.

-Daisy Eli of The Organic Prepper wrote an excellent guide on how to build a safe room in your house or apartment, which you can read here.
+Daisy Luther of The Organic Prepper wrote an excellent guide on how to build a safe room in your house or apartment, which you can read here.